Shahroze16602/kotlin-interview-prep/chap3.md

       println("Hello")
   }
   ```
-

 ---

 ### 3.3 Suspend Functions

 A `suspend` function is a function that can be paused and resumed later.
-These functions can only be called from a coroutine or another suspend function.
+These functions can only be called from a coroutine or another suspend function.

 ```kotlin